9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

 Story 2: Handle non-numeric input
 As a user, I want the program to handle non-numeric input so that the program does not crash and provides meaningful feedback.

-Story 3: Allow multiple inputs
-As a user, I want to be able to input multiple numbers so that I can find the largest and smallest digit in multiple numbers without having to restart the program each time.

 Story 4: Handle decimal inputs
 As a user, I want the program to handle decimal inputs so that I can find the largest and smallest digit in decimal numbers as well.

-Story 5: Handle large inputs
-As a user, I want the program to handle large inputs (more than 10 digits) so that I can find the largest and smallest digit in large numbers as well.

 # Summary